appscode-cloud/docs/src/en/selfhost-setup/install/selfhosted-demo.md

 If you encounter any challenges during the deployment or have questions, reach out to AppsCode support for assistance.

 Congratulations!
 You have successfully deployed the AppsCode Platform in Self Hosted Demo mode.
 Explore the features and capabilities of the platform in your customized environment.

-For more advanced configurations and production deployments, consider checking out the detailed documentation on the AppsCode website.